Pratik-0392/Analytics_tools/README.md

 🔹 Airline Data Analysis (SQL Project):
 A SQL-based project analyzing airline performance, flight delays, and passenger trends.
 Focused on writing efficient queries to extract business-relevant insights from structured flight data.

+📊 Sales Dashboard ( Power BI):
+    This Power BI Sales Dashboard provides a comprehensive overview of business performance through interactive visualizations and dynamic filters, enabling users to track key metrics like total revenue, profit, and order volume.
+It highlights top-performing products, regional sales distribution, and category-wise performance, supporting strategic decision-making.
+Designed with a clean layout and user-friendly interface, the dashboard incorporates DAX-based measures, slicers, and drill-down features to uncover deep insights.
+Ideal for sales analysts and managers, it transforms raw sales data into meaningful trends and KPIs for quick evaluation and reporting, enhancing business intelligence and driving data-informed actions across the organization.

 📌 Purpose:
 This repository aims to demonstrate how analytical tools can be applied to extract insights, monitor business KPIs, and support data-driven decision-making across industries.